hedi0/SalesPrediction/README.md

-#**✨ Automated Data Ingestion:** Streamlined process for importing sales data from various sources into the system, ensuring data readiness for analysis.
+#**✨ Automated Data Ingestion:** Streamlined process for importing sales data from various sources into the system, enta readiness for analysis.
 chine Learning Models:Utiladanced algorithms (e.g., regression me serisis) for accurate and reliable sales predictions.
-📈 Performance Evaluation:** Comprehensive tools to assess m, and ensure the reliability of forecasting results.
+📈 Performance Evaluation:** Comprehensive tools to assess m, and ensure the reliability of forets.
  Future Sales Forecasting:** Generate actionabct future s empowering strang andon.
 Modular Codebase:** Designed for extensibility a integration, allowinotion into existing bu